whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 The first thing we need to do is load or read in the data from our files so it is accessible in the current R session.
-There are a few possible ways to do this but we will use the function **read.csv** because our files are saved in ‘comma-separated values’ or csv format.
-To find out details of how to use this function you can search RStudio’s Help menu (bottom right panel) or type:
+There are a few possible ways to do this but we will use the function **read.csv** because our files are saved in 'comma-separated values' or csv format.
+To find out details of how to use this function you can search RStudio's Help menu (bottom right panel) or type:

     help(read.csv)